MarshalLeeeeee/RustToLearn/README.md

 ### Smart pointer
 Pointer is the data structure that holds for the address of some data.
  - Raw pointer (reference): pointer for stack data.
 The concept of ownership is also relavent to stack data.
  - Box: pointer to heap data. ```new``` take owenership from stack and remove the data to the heap.
 This process can make the lifetime of data longer.
+Similar to ```std::unique_ptr``` in cpp, where every box pointer has a bijection with the heap data
+ - Rc: pointer to heap data.
+Multiple Rc can point to the same heap data, leading to save for heap memory.
+However, the heap data hold by Rc is immutable.
+Similar to ```std::shared_ptr``` in cpp.
+ - RefCell: pointer to heap data.
+Very alike Box, because it is bijected with the heap data.
+However, even if the RefCell is immutable as declared, the heap value can still be mutated.
+RefCell keeps track of the count for both the immutable and mutable borrows, where multiple immutable borrows or exact one mutable borrow are allowed across their whole life time.
+ - Weak: pointer to heap data, but does not have the ownership, similar to ```std::weak_ptr``` in cpp.

+There's a way to 'mutate' value holded by Rc such that we can still take the memory avantage of Rc, which is to use RefCell to the value holded by Rc.
+Actually, RefCell provides a 'backdoor' for the data where the mutability restriction inherited from its parent can be ignored which provided interior mutability while keeping other data of the parent immutable.
+However, this 'backdoor' requires the developer to be careful to avoid panic at the runtime.

 ---